 In William Greenway Russell's What I Know About Winchester, written in 1876, is a passing remark that James W. Burgess lived in an "eight square house built a few years ago."
 Close, but not quite.
 Russell's recollections made the common error of assuming the oddly-shaped house on the hill has eight sides instead of the actual number six.
 Perhaps if Mr. Russell had anticipated the rarity of such structures, he might have elaborated more on the subject.
 Then again, how could he guess Winchester would lay claim to Virginia's only hexagonal house two short years after it was constructed?

 The octagonal house - an eight-sided style promoted by Orson Squire Fowler to better utilize interior space and maximize the natural light - is rare, but the hexagonal form (six-sided) is rarer still.
 The style was introduced shortly before the Civil War in America and was practically forgotten afterwards . . . except by a certain James W. Burgess, who took a fancy to the plan.
-The architect, Brice Leatherman, was given free rein to decorate the exterior with delicate scroll sawn brackets, an elaborate front porch, and frosted glass window panes, but the interior reflects a much more conservative approach with simple mantles and moldings.
+Local lore says the architect, Brice Leatherman, was given free rein to decorate the exterior with delicate scroll sawn brackets, an elaborate front porch, and frosted glass window panes, but the interior reflects a much more conservative approach with simple mantles and moldings.
 While natural light is abundant through the large and numerous windows, the interior space is challenging, with many nooks large enough to function only as closets.